Espadon-upf/moodle-gift-converter/README.md

 - D => right | 100/3
 2. In the other cases:
 Point for right answers = 100 / number of right answers
-Point per wrong answers = 100/(number of answers - point per right answers)
+Point per wrong answers = 100 / (number of answers - point per right answers)

 example 1:
 - A => right | 100